-Complete the following tasks to enable remote UNIX users to print to NetWare printers:

-- Set up the remote UNIX host

-- Set up print job configurations (optional)

-- Define the default exported queue configuration (optional)

-- Export a NetWare queue

-- Assign a default NetWare user account (optional)

-- Start the UNIX-to-NetWare print service

-Refer to "Managing UNIX-to-NetWare Printing" on page 187.

-Configuring NIS

-NIS databases are created during installation.
-Complete the following tasks if you need to add secondary name servers and replica databases:

-Create a replica database on a secondary NIS server

-Refer to "Managing the Network Information Service (NIS)" for more information.

-Configuring FTP (File Transfer Protocol) Service

-If you would rather use the TFTP Service, which provides a trivial file transfer service (without authentication), you need only to start the service.
-Refer to "Starting and Stopping Services" on page 117 for more information.

-Complete the following tasks to configure your FTP service:

-Set the FTP parameters and restrict FTP access.

-For details, refer to "Setting the FTP Server Parameters" on page 264.

-NetWare Print Services for UNIX
+plete the following tasks to enable remote UNIX users to print to Ware printers: Set up the remote UNIX host Set up print job configurations (optional) Define the default exported queue configuration (optional) Export a NetWare queue Assign a default NetWare user account (optional) Start the UNIX-to-NetWare print service Refer to "Managing UNIX-to-NetWare Printing" on page 180.
+Configuring N IIS databases are created during installation.
+Complete the following s if you need to add secondary name servers and replica databases: Create a replica database on a secondary NIS server Refer to "Managing the Network Information Service (NIS)" on page 200 for more information.
+Configuring F TP (File Transfer Protocol) Service trans u would rather use the TFTP Service, which provides a trivial file sfer service (without authentication), you need only to start the ice.
+Refer to "Starting and Stopping Services" on page 112 for more mation.
+Com plete the following tasks to configure your FTP service: Set the FTP parameters and restrict FTP access.
+For details, refer to "Setting the FTP Server Parameters" on page 255.

-chapter 4 Managing
+chapter Managing

-You can manage the NetWare[®] Print Services for UNIX^{} product by using the UNICON Administration utility.
+You can manage the NetWare[®] Print Services for UNIX product by using the UNICON Administration utility.